Social Value Report Assurance

 - Assurance Standard Checklist: The Report Assurance standard is available in a checklist format for you to use as you produce your report.
 Download it here.

 - Report Review Service: Submit any report to Social Value UK and feedback is provided on where the report shows good application of the Social Value Principles and areas in which it needs improving if it is to meet the assurance criteria.

 - SVUK mentoring packages: Social Value UK provide a mentoring service that offers intense 1-2-1 coaching.
-NB: if a report has been produced with help from this mentoring service, it is not possible for it to be part of an individuals application for accredited practitioner status.
+NB: if a report has been produced with help from this mentoring service, it is not possible for it to be part of an individuals application for Advanced Practitioner status.

 How much does Report Assurance cost?